MicrosoftDocs/well-architected/well-architected/services/compute/azure-kubernetes-service/azure-kubernetes-service.md

 > - **Cluster and workload architectures:** Use Azure Chaos studio to validate your cluster & workload failure mode analysis, by performing controlled fault injection in pre-production clusters.
 > - **Cluster architecture:** Enable Container insights and configure alerts for reliability-impacting events.
 > - **Cluster architecture:** Define pod disruption budget (PDB) for each workload.
+> - **Cluster architecture:** Reboot nodes only when updates and patches require it.

 ### Node pool design checklist